Three Steps to Refinance a Car Loan

 At a basic level, refinancing is the process of replacing your current car loan with a new one.
 While people refinance their cars for many reasons, you ideally want to reduce both your monthly payments and the cumulative interest charge you pay over the course of your loan.
-To accomplish these goals, you need to find the right lender to refinance your car, making the process of finding the right lender the first and most important step when you are looking to refinance.
+Here are three steps to take to refinance your car loan.

 While you can sometimes work with your current car loan lender to refinance your car, you usually need to find a new lender if you want to refinance.
 However, it can take some leg work to find a lender that is a good fit for you.

 Many lenders work with specific segments of the credit spectrum or with cars of certain specifications, so some lenders will not work with you simply because you do not fit into their target market(s).
 And some of the lenders that will work with you might not offer you the most competitive loan terms you can get.
 So, refinancing a car can require some shopping.

 For this reason, many refinance customers use car loan refinance services that can curate refinance offers for them.
 A good auto refinance service will work with a large number of reputable lenders, will pre-qualify you with competitive refinance offers from that network, and will take care of you throughout the entire process.